NathanMcMillan54/FOMOSv1-Yellow/README.md

 sh runFOMOS.sh
 ```

+#

 To update FOMOS go into settings in the software section.
 Click the update button then restart your device.
+There might be problems if you have already made changes to FOMOS and you try to update.

 #
 # Website